 Dana Harel was born and raised in Tel Aviv, Israel and currently works in San Francisco.
 Harel’s drawings explore the mystery of the human psyche and the drama of physical and emotional struggles.
 Her drawings are a result of combining sculpture, photography, and print making techniques.
 She’s interested in the moments where brutality meets fragility, and aggression meets tenderness.
 Focusing on the nonverbal, unprocessed, wild and instinctive elements.

-Mark de la Vega is the founder and principal designer of DLV Designs based in Red Hook Brooklyn.
+Mark de la Vega is the founder and principal designer of DELAVEGA DESIGNS based in Red Hook Brooklyn.
 Mark offers rugged designs that are expertly refined with a contemporary approach to century old techniques.
 He utilizes high quality materials, premium finishes and distinct style of art deco and 1950’s aesthetics.

 A rare combination of aesthetic dexterity and mastery of craft resulting in furniture and objects that are expressive, formal, and transcend materiality.
 The collection is based in metal and incorporates only natural materials such as leather, wood, and glass in unique ways, challenging our assumptions.